 Letters of Recommendation

 Whomever you choose to write your recommendation, make sure he or she knows you well and can offer specific examples of your performance and contributions to the organization.
 Avoid choosing people simply based on their title or status.
-We are more concerned with content and substance than reputation.
+We are more concerned with content and substance rather than reputation.

-Please contact the Office of Admissions and Financial Aid at admissions@ChicagoBooth.edu or at 773.702.7369, should you have any questions.
+Please contact the Office of Admissions at admissions@ChicagoBooth.edu or 773.702.7369 with questions.

 Letter of Recommendation Form

 The letter of recommendation form is available electronically through the online application system.
 Once you access that system, you will be asked to provide the names and email addresses of your recommenders.
 We will then send them an email that includes the link to the online form that they will have to complete.
 Chicago Booth does not accept letters of recommendation via mail or fax.

 We will provide the additional information regarding the letters of recommendation upon release of the 2014-15 application in August 2014.